maxblum/hatchjs/README.md

 ## Installation

 Use Hatch.js as an npm.
-Please see the examples for how to use Hatch.js in this way:
+Please see the [examples][examples] for how to use Hatch.js in this way:

 	npm install hatchjs